-Unless directed for use during instruction, all cell phones and other electronic devices (iPads/iPods, Kindles, Android tablets, headphones, etc.) must be silenced and stored in the students' pockets, backpacks, or locker.
-Students may check their devices during passing periods and at lunch.
-Teachers may also designate an area in their classrooms in which students may be asked to store these devices during their class periods.
-If a student fails to adhere to these expectations, the phone may be taken and collected at the end of the class period.
-If this behavior persists, the phone may be turned in to the office and collected at the end of the day.
+Unless directed for use during instruction, (high students only) all cell phones and other electronic devices (iPads/iPods, Kindles, Android tablets, headphones, etc.) must be silenced and stored in the students' locker.
+High School students may check their devices during passing periods and at lunch.
+High school teachers may also designate an area in their classrooms in which students may be asked to store these devices during their class periods.
+If a student fails to adhere to these expectations, the phone may be taken and collected at the end of the class period or school day.
+Middle School students will not access their phones during the school day.